 Yes, Aussiedoodles shed despite being a hypoallergenic breed.
 Every dog sheds to some degree, even hypoallergenic ones.
 Aussiedoodles shed minimally, making them more of a low-shed dog breed.
-How much an Aussiedoodle sheds is entirely dependent on the coat he inherits.
+How much an Aussiedoodle shed is entirely dependent on the coat he inherits.
 An Aussiedoodle who takes after the Poodle’s coat will have curly hair and won’t shed much.
-Aussiedoodles who have wavy fur get that trait from the Australian Shepherd parent, a dog breed that features a double-coat.
+Aussiedoodles who have wavy fur get that trait from the Australian Shepherd parent, a dog breed that features a double coat.
 These Aussiedoodles are likely to be medium to heavy shedders.

 First-generation (F1) Aussiedoodles are a 50/50 hybrid of a purebred Poodle and a purebred Australian Shepherd.
 The F1s have an equal chance of having a curly coat as a wavy one.
 Second-generation Aussiedoodles (F1b) are bred back with the Poodle, meaning they are 75% poodle and 25% Australian Shepherd.
 The F1b generation Aussiedoodle has a far better chance of having the Poodle’s curly coat, which sheds far less than the Australian Shepherd’s coat.
 The second-generation Aussiedoodle (F2) is a cross between two Aussiedoodle parents, which also results in a puppy who is unlikely to shed much hair at all.
-If you have allergies but still want an Aussiedoodle, a F1b or F2 may be your best match.
+If you have allergies but still want an Aussiedoodle, an F1b or F2 may be your best match.

 What kind of coats do Aussiedoodles have?

 The Aussiedoodle can have one of two coat types.
 Here’s a brief overview of the Aussiedoodle coats: